 Why Study Athletic Training?

 With an increased focus on healthcare, one of the job market’s fastest-growing occupations and in-demand degree tracks is athletic training.
 Whether you want to be on the front lines of playing field action or rehabilitating injured patients, athletic training offers a variety of opportunities.
-Athletic trainers are certified healthcare providers who work in secondary schools, colleges and universities, sports medicine clinics, professional sports organizations, hospitals, and physicians’ offices, as well as industry, corporate, military, and performing arts settings.
+Athletic trainers are licensed healthcare providers who work in secondary schools, colleges and universities, sports medicine clinics, professional sports organizations, hospitals, and physicians’ offices, as well as industry, corporate, military, and performing arts settings.

-Learn from Certified Athletic Trainers
+Learn from Professional Athletic Trainers